mikispag/eth-node-healthcheck/README.md

 $ eth-node-healthcheck -help
 Usage of eth-node-healthcheck:
   -node string
-    	the URL of the local Ethereum node (default "http://localhost:8545") -port int
+    	the URL of the Ethereum node to check for health (default "http://localhost:8545") -port int
     	the HTTP port on which to listen (default 8500) -threshold int